ivy-llc/ivy/docs/partial_source/contributing/5_handling_data_types.rst

         out: Optional[torch.Tensor] = None,
     ) -> torch.Tensor:

-This makes it clear that these framework-specific functions are only enterred into once the correct :code:`dtype` has been determined.
+This makes it clear that these backend-specific functions are only enterred into once the correct :code:`dtype` has been determined.

-However, the :code:`dtype` argument for functions listed in `NON_WRAPPED_FUNCTIONS`_ or `NON_DTYPE_WRAPPED_FUNCTIONS`_ are **not** handled by `_function_w_arrays_dtype_n_dev_handled`_, and so these defaults must be handled by the framework-specific implementations themselves.
+However, the :code:`dtype` argument for functions listed in `NON_WRAPPED_FUNCTIONS`_ or `NON_DTYPE_WRAPPED_FUNCTIONS`_ are **not** handled by `_function_w_arrays_dtype_n_dev_handled`_, and so these defaults must be handled by the backend-specific implementations themselves.

-One reason for adding a function to `NON_DTYPE_WRAPPED_FUNCTIONS`_ is because it includes *relevant* scalar arguments for inferring the data type from. `_function_w_arrays_dtype_n_dev_handled`_ is not able to correctly handle such cases, and so such functions are added to `NON_DTYPE_WRAPPED_FUNCTIONS`_ and the dtype handling is delegated to the framework-specific implementations.
+One reason for adding a function to `NON_DTYPE_WRAPPED_FUNCTIONS`_ is because it includes *relevant* scalar arguments for inferring the data type from. `_function_w_arrays_dtype_n_dev_handled`_ is not able to correctly handle such cases, and so such functions are added to `NON_DTYPE_WRAPPED_FUNCTIONS`_ and the dtype handling is delegated to the backend-specific implementations.

 For example :code:`ivy.full` is listed in `NON_DTYPE_WRAPPED_FUNCTIONS`_ because of the *relevant* :code:`fill_value` which cannot be correctly handled by `_function_w_arrays_dtype_n_dev_handled`_.